wilfredinni/python-cheatsheet/cheatsheet/comprehensions.md

   </base-disclaimer-content>
 </base-disclaimer>

-Read [Python Comprehensions: A step by step Introduction](https://www.pythoncheatsheet.org/blog/python-comprehensions-step-by-step/) for a more in-deep or introduction.
+Read <router-link to="/blog/python-comprehensions-step-by-step">Python Comprehensions: A step by step Introduction</router-link> for a more in-deep or introduction.

 ## List comprehension